 6) Child on the left, "Neener, neener, neener", child on the right, "Jerk!"

 Research: 8,887 clicks in 391 w

 Related: 65 examples / 50 photos

 Segment: Males, 12-35

-Comparison Set: 24 similar articles, including: emotional olympic commercials, 83 bizarre video games + viral news for die-hard gamers, and app-only supermarkets.
+Comparison Set: 24 similar articles, including: 21 premium loyalty programs, 83 bizarre video games + viral news for die-hard gamers, and digital wellness rewards programs.

 Capturing Spontaneous Expressions

 83 Bizarre Video Games + Viral News for Die-Hard Gamers